awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-appstream-fleet.md

 ## Properties<a name="aws-resource-appstream-fleet-properties"></a>

 `ComputeCapacity`  <a name="cfn-appstream-fleet-computecapacity"></a>
 The desired capacity for the fleet\.
+This is not allowed for Elastic fleets\.
-*Required*: Yes
+*Required*: No
 *Type*: [ComputeCapacity](aws-properties-appstream-fleet-computecapacity.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)